-The foundation for the WSCB Accountability Framework has been established by the Legislature to establish a board and a board of directors, independent of government, with equal representation from workers and employers, and a chair and vice chair, to administer workers' compensation and workplace health and safety for all industries."
+The foundation for the Accountability Framework has been established by the Legislative Assembly in the Workers' Safety and Compensation

+Act.
+The Act establishes an arm's length board and a Board of Directors, independent of government, with exclusive jurisdiction with equal representation from workers and employers, a chair and vice chair, to administer workers' compensation and workplace health and safety for all industries.

 Implicit in the legislation is that the Board of Directors is the 'guardian of the system' and should act in such a way as to fulfill the principles and objectives of the legislation.
-Therefore, the Directors must act in good faith and in the best interests of the system as a whole while recognizing their fiduciary obligations.
+Therefore, the Directors must act in good faith and ensure that workers and dependants of deceased workers and employers are treated with compassion, respect and fairness and in the best interests of the system as a whole while recognizing their fiduciary obligations.

-The Board of Directors is responsible for administering the Workers' Safety and Compensation Act and is bound by the Act and regulations.
+The Board of Directors is responsible for overseeing the administration of the Workers' Safety and Compensation Act and is bound by the Act and regulations.
 The roles and responsibilities of the Board of Directors are established in the Act and are outlined below.